Find your place in cyber.

 How would you respond to a National Cyber Emergency?

 Responding to a cyber incident is a complex task.
-Beyond the technological response there's considerations across business operations, government strategy, legal implications and more.
+There's considerations across business operations, technological response, government strategy, legal implications and more.

 Why compete?